agatadondzik/agatadondzik.github.io/projects/k_ceoso.md

         <img class="section-numbers" style="margin-top: 0%" src="/assets/projects/ceoso_/1-discovery.jpg" alt="image" />
         <p class="project-content-verbose">
-            <strong>As a first step I performed a number of activities to help us immerse in the project, understand the context, participants goals and the environment.</strong>
+            <strong>As a first step I performed a number of activities to help us immerse in the project, understand the context and identify participants goals.</strong>
         </p>
         <p class="project-content-verbose">
             Firstly, our team run the Business Context Workshop with the client to understand the background and business context behind the CEO Sleepout website and Event Coordinator workshop to unfold insights on how the website is managed from an administrative point of view and identify any pain points.